-37 CFR 1.515 Determination of the request for reexamination.
+37 CPR 1.515 Determination of the request for reexamination. instructions and delegates or translation and the current

-(c) The requester may seek review by a petition to the Commissioner under § 1.181 within one month of the mailing date of the examiner's determination refusing reexamination.
+28 (c) The requester may seek review by a petition to the Commissioner under § 1.181 within one month of the mailing date of the examiner's determination refusing reexamination.
 Any such petition must comply with § 1.181(b).
-If no petition is timely filed or if the decision on petition affirms that no substantial new question of patentability has been raised, the determination shall be final and non-appealable.
+If no petition is timely filed or if the decision on petition affirms that no substantial new question of patentability has been raised, the determination shall be final and nonappealable.